ai/size-limit/README.md

 ## How It Works

-1. Size Limit contains CLI tool, 3 plugins (`file`, `webpack`, `time`) and 3 plugin presets for popular cases (`prese-app`, `preset-big-lib`, `preset-small-lib`).
-CLI tool finds plugins in `package.json` and load config.
+1. Size Limit contains CLI tool, 3 plugins (`file`, `webpack`, `time`) and 3 plugin presets for popular cases (`preset-app`, `preset-big-lib`, `preset-small-lib`).
+CLI tool finds plugins in `package.json` and load the config.
 2. If you use `webpack` plugin, Size Limit bundles JS files into the single file.
 It is important to track dependencies and webpack polyfills.
    It is also useful for small libraries with many small files and without bundler.
 3. With `webpack` plugin Size Limit creates an empty webpack project.
-   Then it adds your library and look for bundle size difference.
+   Then it adds your library and looks for the bundle size difference.
 4. If you use `time` plugin, compare current machine performance with low-priced Android devices to calculate CPU throttling rate.
 5. With `time` plugin Size Limit runs headless Chrome (or desktop Chrome